 Acute stage Lyme disease develops quickly after a tick bite.
 There is evidence showing these bacteria can persist, even after treatment, so sometimes Lyme disease can have long-term effects causing a whole range of symptoms.
 The symptoms tend to be numerous and non-specific making diagnosis challenging.

 Complicating the picture even more, is the presence of co-infections.
-Ticks don’t just carry the Borrelia bacteria, they also commonly carry other bacteria, viruses, and parasites – for example – Bartonella and Babesia.
+Ticks don’t just carry the Borrelia bacteria, they also commonly carry other bacteria, viruses, and parasites – for example – Babesia.

 Lyme disease is spreading throughout the world

 Recent data shows that Lyme disease is spreading at an increasingly fast rate throughout the world.
 According to the Centers for Disease Control and Prevention (CDC), there are more than 300,000 new cases of Lyme disease in the US yearly.
 These numbers are likely skewed due to underreporting and inaccurate tests.
 As of 2018, the incidence of Lyme disease was estimated to be far greater than the CDC figure, reaching nearly 1 million people in the US alone.
 By 2050, this number may rise to 55.7 million people.